 - One Rental At A Time by Michael Zuber.
 This one is perfect if you would like to build a real estate portfolio.

 It’s also worth looking up successful realtors on social media and seeing what they have to say.
 Most successful people love to share their wisdom, and some might not even be adverse to you reaching out and asking for some advice.

 Also, check out platforms where investors congregate.
 For example, CrowdDD enables investors to rate and review companies involved in real estate deals and lets interested participants access these sponsor ratings and feedback.
 If you are researching real estate crowdfunding platforms, you can start by reading firsthand investor accounts.

 2) Develop a marketing strategy

-As with any business, if you’re going to succeed in real estate, whether that’s flipping houses, building a rental portfolio, or even becoming a real estate agent, you will need a marketing strategy.
+As with any business, if you’re going to succeed in real estate, whether that’s flipping houses, building a rental portfolio, or even becoming a real estate agent, you will need a real estate marketing strategy.

 Before you get started, work out what it is that you’re bringing to the market that makes you so different from everyone else.
 Why should people buy from you?
 What do you have to offer?
 Make sure to put all of this info on your own real estate investor website!

 Once you know what it is that you’re selling, you can begin planning your marketing strategy.